raulmags2/daily-coding/Utility-Projects/README.md

 ### 4. ncbi_downloader
 - **Description:** Downloads a DNA sequence from NCBI using its accession ID
 - **Features:**
-- Search in NCBI data to one DNA sequence and download
+-   Searches the NCBI database for a sequence by accession ID
 -   Saves the sequence to a .fasta file